 Remember that while great, it has its limitations.
 Here are a few essential tips to consider.

-1. Less Limbs, Heavier Workout
+1. Fewer Limbs, Heavier Workout

 Calisthenics is more about the mastery of your body weight than being able to weigh heavy items.
 To make your calisthenics workout more challenging and rewarding, lift more limbs from the ground.
 What does this mean?